Account Monitoring

 **Recommended reconciliation approach:**

-* **Primary:** Webhooks — process events as they arrive for near-instant updates
+* **Primary:** Webhooks — process events on arrival

 * **Fallback:** REST polling — periodically query the history endpoint to catch any events missed during webhook downtime or after the retry window expires